kikosiq/kikosikera.github.io/projects/2020_09_18_py_mysql_tb.md

 summary: Sensitivity analyses utilizing MySQL techniques and queries will be presented in this Data Science to develop a profitable plan for how Watershed should enter into the short-term rental market.
-Watershed Properties is a residential property management company.